-The new Society's inaugural meeting was chaired by Geoff Oates on 9 March 1990 at the RSM President's Day in Birmingham, with 57 founder members attending.
+The new Society's inaugural meeting was chaired by Geoff Oates on 9th March 1990 at the RSM President's Day in Birmingham, with 57 Founder Members attending.
 This was purely a business meeting and Terms of Reference were agreed.
 The Association would be multidisciplinary, with representation from all regions of the UK and the Republic of Ireland, provide education, advise on all medico-political issues pertaining to coloproctology and foster international relations.

-There was another founding meeting in the autumn of 1990 at the General Hospital in Birmingham when Geoff Oates was elected as the ACPGBI's first President (Table 1, Figure 1), along with Norman Addison (President-Elect), James Thomson (Honorary Secretary) and Chris Marks (Assistant Secretary) (Table 2).
+There was another founding meeting in the autumn of 1990 at the General Hospital in Birmingham when Geoff Oates was elected as the ACPGBI's first President (table 1 and figure 1), Norman Addison (President-Elect), James Thomson (Honorary Secretary) and Chris Marks (Assistant Secretary) (table 2).
 Roger Grace was elected Honorary Treasurer (Table 3).
-The
+The RSM Section and the ACPGBI met on consecutive days in Harrogate in June 1991.